 Goalposts, training gear, or other items left on the premises can be stolen if the area isn’t secure.
 Some football clubs will even have valuable trophies on display that may be a target for thieves.

 Securing the property using welded mesh or woven mesh fencing can be a good way to keep out unwanted visitors and avoid any damage.
-High-security fencing in combination with other security solutions such as CCTV can keep outdoor football pitches safe from thieves and opportunist trespassers.
-Installing a high-security fence doesn’t have to be expensive and should also be seen as an investment.
+Security fencing in combination with other security solutions such as CCTV can keep outdoor football pitches safe from thieves and opportunist trespassers.
+Installing a security fence doesn’t have to be expensive and should also be seen as an investment.
 A fence can prevent thousands of pounds worth of damage from occurring and will mean that only verified individuals will be able to enter the premises.